-The USGS 3DEP identified 27 business uses for high precision elevation data (Sugarbaker, 2014; Maune, 2017) (Table 1).
+The USGS 3DEP identified 27 business uses (BU) for high precision elevation data (Sugarbaker, 2014; Maune, 2017) (Table 1).
 The 3DEP's business terminology has been applied to all states and is comprehensive, although not all uses are applicable to all states.
 Annual benefits for each business use were determined by 3DEP and have been used to assist in ranking or prioritizing data collections (Carswell, 2013, updated in Maune, 2017).
 Idaho's top 10 business uses are shown in Table 2 (Dewberry, 2011).
 While agriculture and precision farming are ranked as the top business use in Table 2, this may be explained by the fact that this use doesn't employ public domain lidar.
 The largest user of publicly available lidar in the state is for flood risk management.
-This observation is based on the majority of lidar datasets collected and shared on the Idaho Lidar Consortium funded by FEMA.
+This observation is based on the majority of lidar datasets collected and shared on the Idaho Lidar Consortium were funded by FEMA for the purpose of flood risk mapping.